wbolster/exceptional/doc/index.rst

 ``lambda`` expressions.

-The callable returned by :py:func:`exceptional.raiser` will accept any arguments and ignore those, making them suitable for use as a callback, regardless of the expected signature.
+The callable returned by :py:func:`exceptional.raiser` will accept any arguments and ignore those, making it suitable for use as a callback, regardless of the expected signature.